piotrszymaniec/Looty-ref/README.md

 - [x] read how looty caches data and rules of refreshing content
 - [x] add jewel types for search/filter
 - [x] add influence property : (elder, shaper, crusader, redemeer, hunter, warlord)
+- [x] add instructions how to add new affix
+- [x] parse not parsed properties -> added column unparsed with joined affixes
 - [ ] mark item as removed -> remove from cache and slickgrid data - use item id ?
 - [ ] add experiance progress bar of gems (?maybe characters too)
 - [ ] add chaos equivalent price to your owned currency  [WealthView.scala ]